Turbidity Curtain Maintenance

 - Damage or tears to the sediment curtain itself.
 Keep a silt curtain Vinyl Repair Kit on hand for emergencies.

 - Signs that the weather is changing.
-Turbidity Curtain should not be left in the water over winter in areas that are subject to ice formation.
+You should take the proper steps to care for your turbidity curtain and floating boom in icy water and in water areas that are subject to ice formation.
 It should also be removed before severe storms.

 Note: We can provide a helpful checklist for your on-site Silt Curtain Inspections.
 (Keep the completed copies and turbidity measurements for your project's records.)